tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking (alfa feature)
 Enable the transfer of client_id and session_id data across two or more websites.
-This allows you to merge into a single session the individual sessions that would otherwise be created when visiting another domains.
+This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

-**This is an Alpha feature:** enabling it will cause all links that are meant to open in a new tab to instead open in the same tab.
+**This is an Alpha feature: enabling it will cause all links that are meant to open in a new tab to instead open in the same tab.**

-The server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
-Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).
+**The server-side GTM container and the Nameless Analytics Server-side client tag must be configured correctly to make cross-domain tracking works.
+Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).**

 #### Enable cross-domain tracking
 Enable cross-domain tracking.
 Add the domains one for row.